ocaml-flambda/flambda-backend/jane/doc/extensions/_08-miscellaneous-extensions/zero_alloc_check.md

 ## Annotation `[@@@zero_alloc all]` and `[@zero_alloc ignore]`

-Some files consists mostly of non-allocating code.
+Some files consist mostly of non-allocating code.
 To reduce the annotation burden, we provide a top-level annotation `[@@@zero_alloc all]`.
 It requires that all function in the compilation unit are not allocating.
 It is equivalent to adding `[@zero_alloc]` annotation to all functions in the file.